Yashyupr/Yashyupr/README.md

-- 👋 Hi, I’m Yashoda Pokhrel @Yashyupr.
+- 👋 Hi, I’m Yashoda Pokhrel.
 - 👀 I’m interested in Data Analysis and Visualization.
 - 📫 How to reach me yashodapokhrel1@gmail.com